MalTheLegend104/WallOS/documentation/General/code-style.md

 ### Classes

 - Starting brace on the same line as the definition, with a space before it.
-- Private members should come before public ones
+- Private members should come before public ones.
   - Occasionally it comes up that you need to define something publicly that then referenced in a private declaration.
   - In this case, it is of course perfectly acceptable to define that before the private members.
-    Make sure to put only the necessary members before, and everything where it would normally go.
+    Make sure to put only the necessary members before the private ones, and everything where it would normally go.
-- Private and public labels, along with the closing brace, should be on the same indentation level as the definition
+- Private and public labels, along with the closing brace, should be on the same indentation level as the definition.
+- Constructors and Deconstructors should be treated like functions.
 ```C++
 class ExampleClass{
 private: